Hamunii/ToiletLeechIsReal/AssetSources/Unity.md

     - Allows us to scan the enemy.
 Make sure the following is set: Tag: `DoNotSet`, Layer: `ScanNode`
 2. MapDot
     - Allows us to see the enemy on map.
 Make sure the following is set: Tag: `DoNotSet`, Layer: `MapRadar`
+3. Collision
+    - Has the following components: Enemy AI Collision Detect (Script) & Box Collider with `isTrigger: true`
+4. TurnCompass
+    - Does nothing by itself, but we have a reference to this in the ToiletLeechAI.cs script to make the enemy looking at player a bit easier.
+5. AttackArea
+    - Does nothing by itself, but we take its position and scale and check if the player exists inside that area for the head swing attack.
+6. CreatureSFX
+    - We play the creature sound effects through this.
+7. CreatureVoice
+    - We play the creature's voice through this.

 ### Toilet Leech Terminal Entry